mart10100/pands-project/README.md

 ![sepal_width_histogram.png](sepal_width_histogram.png)
 <br>
 **Analysis of the histograms**
+Petal length:
+The petal lengths are spread out between 1 mm and just under 7 mm.
+While the sepal dimensions are somewhat normally dittributed across their given range, the petal dimensions seem to have no real centre.
+When looking at the species individually, setosa has much shorter petal dimensions than versicolor and virginica.
+For petal length, versicolor and virginica combined seem to make a relatively normal distribution of petal lengths, while setosa is normally ditributed.
+It would make sense that the each species is individually moving towards a normal distribution (although petal width and sepal width weaken this argument!), as with more data points the distribution would become more statistically significant and tend towards a smoother distribution in the histogram.
+The petal width histogram shows data that is more evenly spread when viewed by speicies, rather than centering around a mean.
+Setosa is the outlier again, with all its measured petal widths being less than versicolor and virginica.

 <br><br>
 ####Scatter plots of variables
 The scatter plots have been created using a combination of the modules matplotlib.py, pandas, and seaborn.
 Seaborn was used as it was the only way (that I could find) to colour the scatter points by class.
 This program uses the dataframe again, and a for loop to work through the petal variable pair and the sepal variable pair.
 The first draft included the plot creation without the for loop, but this was a overly long and seemed inefficient compared to the for loop.
 To ensure that only petal length vs. width an sepal length vs width were paired in the scatter plots (and not petal length vs sepal width etc), a list of tuples has been used to separate define the x and y values for the plot.